MoshiMoshi0/TTController/docs/index.md

 2. Remove all files except **config.json**.
 3. Unpack newest release to the same directory.
 4. Start the service using **Manage Service** menu.

+### Console mode

+1. If the service is running, stop it using **Manage Service** menu.
+2. Select `Main Menu -> Run in console` option.

+In console mode the service will output its logs to the console window with some additional debug information to help diagnose any issues with the service or configuration.
+Console mode does not require the service to be installed.

 ## How to read the docs